rabbitmq/rabbitmq-server/deps/amqp10_client/README.md

 ## Project Maturity and Status

-This project is young and not 100% feature complete.
-It is used in the cross-protocol version of the RabbitMQ Shovel plugin (available as of 3.7.0).
+This client is used in the cross-protocol version of the RabbitMQ Shovel plugin.
+It is not 100% feature complete but moderately mature and was tested against at least three AMQP 1.0 servers:
+RabbitMQ, Azure ServiceBus, ActiveMQ.

-This client library is not officially supported by Pivotal at this time.
+This client library is not officially supported by VMware at this time.

 ## Usage